cysouw/diathesis/text/c05_case.md

 ## Diatheses with object demotion {#sec:case-object-demotion}

-This section concerns those alternation in which a non-nominative case-marked argument can be removed or demoted.
-When considered in this direction (e.g. 'an accusative is removed/demoted'), then such alternation are known as antipassives.
-Conversely, when this same alternation is considered in reverse (e.g. 'an accusative is added/promoted') then such alternations are known as applicatives.
+This section concerns those alternations in which a non-nominative case-marked argument can be removed or demoted.
+When considered in this direction (e.g. 'an accusative is removed/demoted'), then such alternations are known as antipassives.
+Conversely, when this same alternation is analysed reversely (e.g. 'an accusative is added/promoted') then such alternations are known as applicatives.
 Because this chapter deals with unmarked 'covert' alternations, there is no structural difference between these two situations.
-It is more like two different ways to look at at the same phenomenon.
+Rather, they are two different ways to look at at the same phenomenon.
 Still, I have tried to classify diathesis into either of these two options based on (debatable) semantic arguments and parallels to other diatheses with overt derivations.

 ### --- [ OBJ > Ø ] --- *Optionaler Akkusativ* {.unnumbered}